ByteRookie/AGS_Service/README.md

 # Changelog

 ### v1.4.0
+- Added action queue with optional AGS Actions switch
-- Automation example removed; all grouping logic now lives in the integration
+- Removed the old `AGS Automation Example.yaml` file; all join/unjoin logic is now part of the integration
-- Added action queue and `AGS Actions` switch
-- Improved join/unjoin reliability and playlist handling
+- Improved join/unjoin reliability and TV source handling
+- Automatic status updates with zone and schedule checks
+- Restricted source selection when speakers are active
 - Preserved source around TV mode changes
 - Various bug fixes and performance tweaks

 ### v1.3.0
 - Added schedule entity support and auto-start when the schedule turns on